timsueberkrueb/ubup/README.md

 Add the `ubup` repository as a submodule:

 ```
-# Note: It is recommended to use the master branch to
+# Note: It will be recommended to use the master branch to
 # ensure you run with a stable version of ubup.
+# There is no stable release and therefore no master branch, yet.
 git submodule add -b master https://github.com/tim-sueberkrueb/ubup.git
 git submodule update --init
 ```